vegasbrianc/prometheus/README.md

 If you would like to change which targets should be monitored or make configuration changes edit the `prometheus.yml` file.
 The targets section is where you define what should be monitored by Prometheus.
 The names defined in this file are sourced from the service name in the docker-compose file.
 If you wish to change names of the services you can add the "container_name" parameter in the `docker-compose.yml` file.

-This project contains sane defaults meaning that you can just go ahead and start it up by running the foloowing command:
+This project has sensible defaults meaning that you can just go ahead and start it up by running the following command:

     $ docker-compose up -d

+The above command will collect the latest docker images of the projects used in this repo.

 See what containers was started by running